mcore1976/rp2040-parametric-directional-speaker/README.md

 - set of 10+ ultrasonic transducers for 25kHz
 - 5V Voltage stabilizer : LM7805.
 This is to power RP2040 board from 12V, we need to provide 5V to 5V-pin of RP2040
 - 2 resistors for 1:2 voltage divider at the ADC input of RP2040 chip.
 I am using two times 50 Ohm resistor here.
 - couple of electrolytic capacitors for ADC input separation as well as 5V power line stability.
 I am using 47uF between 5V/GND line and 330uF between 12V/GND.
-Also we need to separate ADC input using 10uF.
+- electrolytic capacitor to separate ADC input.
+I am using 10uF but it can be within the range 1uF-47uF.
+It will impact the audio signal level.
 The signal is AC and we are trying to make it in the range 0-3.3V

 The RP2040 chip is programmed to use TWO CPU COREs at the very same time.
 First core is collecting information from ADC input ( converting analog voltage into digital value ) while second core is generating PWM (Pulse Width Modulated) signal to drive the audio amplifier nad set of ultrasonic transducers.
 I am using the "semaphore" variable to avoid collisions while reading/writing into the variable that holds ADC reading.